 More than 700 animal species are kept at approximately 17 hectares.
 Among the most popular animals you can find the meerkats, which always are quite active, the red pandas, which like to climb around in their enclosure, the tigers, which from time to time take a bath in their basin, the cute giant pandas, which spend plenty of time by eating bamboo and of course a lot of other usual suspects such as the elephants, seals, penguins, giraffes ...

 At weekends and during the holidays you should consider a remarkable inrush.
-To avoid the line up at the ticket office it is recommendable to buy the tickets online.
-Furthermore you receive a discount of 1 Euro for each ticket.
+To avoid the line up at the ticket office it is recommendable to buy the tickets online and save your time for the Zoo.

 The free accessible Neptune Fountain is located at the base of the hill in the axis between the palace and the Gloriette.
 The construction of the fountain was finished in the year 1780, shortly before Empress Maria Theresa passed away.